 Independence: Fostering and development of basic connectivity infrastructure play a central role in the development of a smart city: “Community[owned broadband is one of the best investments a smart city can make. (…) More importantly, it puts the city in control of its own nervous system, gving it tremendous bargaining power over any private company that wants to sell smart services to the city government or its businesses and residents.“ (Townsend 2014: 288) Note: The more independence from large technology vendors and integrated centralized smart systems can be secured, the more resilient, innovation friendly, and open for the needs of citizens the smart city is likely to develop.

 Security: Transparency and open source are the best garantors of sustainable security of a smart city.
 All smart city software should conform to open source standards.
-Hardware and infrastructure should equally bas as open source as possible.
+Hardware and infrastructure should equally be as open source as possible.
 Additionally, planned and installed hardware and software infrastructure should be open to regular audits by experts and technologically skilled citizens, civil society, and civic tech groups.

 Decentralization: Decentralization of infrastructure is to be prefered to centralized infrastructure.
 Concretely, technology subsystems should be loosely joined rather than fully integrated (rough consensus running code / small pieces loosely joined)